 “You have to come inside!
 Everyone is doing that thing I told you I saw on the Muggle lelevision.”

 “Television, Padfoot,” Remus muttered, running a hand through his long hair.

 “The Soul Train Line?”
-Gemma squealed excitedly as her hands balled up and quivered excitedly.
+Gemma squealed as her hands balled up and quivered excitedly.
 “My word, we have join them!
 Why didn’t you tell me sooner, you buffoon?”

 She vaulted off the banister and grabbed Sirius’ hand, pulling him towards the door; he laughed and eagerly followed her, like a dog following its owner.
 Yet, just before the couple returned to the party, Gemma whipped her head around, flashed Remus an extremely deliberate smile, and quoted the television show that had coined the famous dance formation.

 “ … And as always in parting, we wish you love, peace … and soul!”